adnammit/notes/codeBible.md

 * **interpolation**: str interpolation: evaluation/expansion of a str literal containing one or more placeholders
 * **IoT (Internet of Things)**: system of Things which all have unique identifiers and the ability to transfer info over the internet w/out human-to-human or human-to-computer interaction.
 Things include computing devices, mechanical systems (like a car with a tire pressure reader), people (someone with a heart monitor implant), and animals (a cow with a biochip transponder) -- anything that can be assigned an IP address and transfer data over a network
 * **isomorphic application**: app whose code can run on server or client (ex: JS)
+* **JIT Compiler**: just-in-time compiler is a component of the .NET CLR, turning Intermediate Language into machine code
 * **KPI**: Key performance indicator: a quantifiable measure of performance
 * **low (loose) coupling**: organizing modules of code such that each has a clear function and their interdependence is low, so a fault in one does not break them all.
 Supports readability and maintainability.
 Correlates with high cohesion.
+* **LTS**: long term support: some versions are supported longer than others; if you're frequently updating a project and want the cutting edge, use the latest, but if you need something stable that you can set and forget (for a bit) select a LTS version
 * **magic values**: magic values and numbers are anti-patterns and refer to the use of values directly in source code. for example, rather than iterating through every int between 0 and 52, assign variable `deckSize=52`. rather than referring to "John" in code, assign `userName="John"`
 * **MITM**: man in the middle: interception of communication between two parties
 * **node migrations**: